How To Catch Any Fish

 Probably the most popular bait for trout is PowerBait, which is a playdough-like substance that comes in a little plastic jar.
 There are a bazillion colors and everyone has their favorite.
 You just mold some on a small treble hook, put a small sliding weight between 12-30 inches behind it, cast it out, and let it float off the bottom.
 For whatever reason I've never been a big fan of this stuff but it works.
 There are a lot of other similar baits but I have never experimented with them as they just aren't my thing.

 If I'm going to fish bait for trout I usually go with the old classic, the worm.
 I like to fish either a whole red worm or half of a large nightcrawler on a small single baitholder hook.
 Instead of suspending it below a bobber, I usually attach a sliding sinker and have the worm 12-24" from it.
 One trick that works very well is to get a syringe and inject the worm with air so that it floats off the bottom.
 This makes it much easier for the trout to find and usually works a lot better than having the worm sit on the bottom.
+It's good to move the bait every once in a while.

 If I am fishing in a river, my go to bait is usually a single salmon egg suspended below a small bobber.
 I cast upstream and drift it through likely-looking spots.
-If the bobber dips unnaturally I set the hook.
+If the bobber dips or moves unnaturally I set the hook.

 Other Rainbow Trout Tips

-Where to get the big Raintbow Trout
+Where to get the big Rainbow Trout

-Alaska has some of the largest wild rainbow trout in the world.
-If I were looking for a trophy rainbow I would go there.
-I have also heard of a place called Jurassic Lake in Argentina which is supposed to be absolutely insane for rainbows in the 8-12lbs category.
 California and some other states have stocked fish that are genetically bred to get huge, but that just doesn't seem the same.
 These stocked fish do not fight as hard as the wild ones and generally do not have the brilliant colors that the wild ones do.
 Their fins are often torn as well, although if they survive in the wild for long enough they grow back.

 Other Rainbow Trout Resources